Part 3: Essay

 Many of the artists in this project speak of their “art pilgrimages.”
-Indeed, who among us has not traipsed from church to church or spent long days in museums while ordinary tourists were having leisurely lunches in the sun?
-We are fortunate to have Thomas Micchelli share some direct sketches he made during a trip to view art in Rome and Florence.
+Indeed, who among us has not traipsed from church to chapel or spent long days in museums while ordinary tourists were having leisurely lunches in the sun?
+Thomas Micchelli draws from art on view, whether sketching from Masaccio in the Brancacci Chapel or sculpting small-scale figures in wax that feel powwerfully monumental.

 Despite his Scottish surname, Timothy McDowell has had a lifetime of extended periods in Italy among the members of his mother’s family, the Macellari.
 His history is not one of Southern Italian emigration but of educated Northerners remaining on their ancestral land.
 His is a lineage of accomplished musicians, designers, architects, publishers, and painters.
 McDowell’s images, while often drawing from art history, are of our time, evoking mystery and magic, and sometimes the outrage of a contemporary world collapsing into its own destruction.

 Victor Pesce, the only artist in this group who is no longer living, was from a Southern Italian family.
 Although there were mural painters on his mother’s side, his father, a demanding Southern Italian (many of us are familiar with the type) pushed him into the family plumbing business.
 He acquiesced, but art prevailed.
 His intimate still lifes animate and elevate the quotidian.